 To help with paying your fees

 We strongly recommended you open a bank account either before you reach Lancaster or immediately afterwards to facilitate the payment of your fees and accommodation charges.
-There are three banks situated on the University campus (Barclays, NatWest and Santander) and other banks in the city centre.
+There are two banks situated on the University campus (Barclays and Santander) and other banks in the city centre.
 Please note that UK government regulations on the procedures to be followed when opening a bank account are very strict and the University cannot always provide all of the evidence that banks require.